Cathedral of Brasília: Description

-The cathedral is capable of holding up to 4,000 people.
-The baptistery is to the left of the entrance, and can be entered either from the cathedral or via a spiral staircase from the entrance plaza.
-The walls of the oval baptistery are covered in ceramic tiles painted in 1977 by Athos Bulcão.
-Offices for the Archdiocese of Brasilia were completed in 2007 next to the cathedral.
+The cathedral can hold up to 4,000 people.
+The oval baptistery is to the left of the entrance, and can be entered either from the cathedral or via a spiral staircase from the entrance plaza.
+The walls of the baptistery are covered in ceramic tiles painted in 1977 by Athos Bulcão.
+Offices for the Archdiocese of Brasília were completed in 2007 next to the cathedral.
 The 3000 m2 building connects directly to the cathedral underground.